ccarabine/payrollapp/docs/known_issues.md

 - **Corrective Action:**

-    *Added an if, else statement to handle, with error message*
+    *Added an if, else statement to handle, with an error message*
 ___

 - **Issue:**